casvdrest/enumerator.agda/README.md

 Accompanying artefact for the CPP '21 submission 'Certified Generic Enumeration Principles'

-Head over to `Everything.agda` for a quick overview of all the definitions used in the paper.
+Head over to `src/Everything.agda` for a quick overview of all the definitions used in the paper.